hchyang/PSiTE/README.md

 - **var**: The type of the variant.
 0/1/2: SNV, -1: deletion, +int: amplification (see `--trunk_vars` option under section 2.2.1).

+##### Node CCF file (--nodes_ccf) (optional)

+The node CCF file, specified by `--nodes_ccf`, contains the Cancer Cell Fraction (CCF) information of each node (all the nodes after pruning) in each sector.
+For example, for a sector containing 1 million cells, if its purity is 0.6, the tumor cells in the whole sector is 600,000.
+Then, if an inner node, nodeX, in the tree have 200,000 leaves belong to this sector.
+The CCF of nodeX in this sector is 0.2.

+There are number_of_sectors+2 columns in this file:

+- **node**: The ID of the focal node.
+Each node has the format 'nodeX', in which X is an integer starting from 1.
+- **sector1**: The CCF of the focal node in sector 1.
+- **sector2**: The CCF of the focal node in sector 2.
+- **...**
+- **sectorX**: The CCF of the focal node in sector X.
+- **tumor**: The CCF of the focal node in the whole tumor sample.

 ##### Chain file (--chain) (optional)

 The chain files store somatic events of the focal clone.
 If specified with the